 Lamps should not only illuminate your rooms but also layer light just like we layer decor.
 Did you know that not every corner of every room needs to be lit?
 And if our rooms are entirely lit up they often seem harsh?

-Lamps should shed light on a reading or task area, light general areas, be bright especially where we need to see to walk and add warmth to a room.
-I love lamps.
+I love lamps!
 They are such an important accessory in a room.
-But they are not just a something pretty to put in a room… they are essential to comfortable living!
+But they are not just something pretty to put in a room, they are essential for comfortable living!

-Know the purpose for the table or floor lamp you might choose.
+Know the purpose of the table or floor lamp you might choose.

 - an adjustable head